stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 Compile and link your code with `custom/long_time.c`.

-This type represents 00:00:00.000000 to 23:59:59.999999, from `0` to an upper bound of `86399999999`.
-A microsecond resolution means that a 1 second increment requires an increment of 1000000 in the integer value.
+This type represents `00:00:00.000000` to `23:59:59.999999`, from 0 to an upper bound of 86,399,999,999.
+A microsecond resolution means that a 1 second increment requires an increment of 1,000,000 in the integer value.

-The XML value space of xsd:time are points in time recurring each day of the form `hh:mm:ss.sss[Z|(+|-)hh:mm]`, where `Z` is the UTC time zone or a time zone offset from UTC is used.
+The XML value space of `xsd:time` are points in time recurring each day of the form `hh:mm:ss.sss[Z|(+|-)hh:mm]`, where `Z` is the UTC time zone or a time zone offset from UTC is used.
 The `xsd__time` value is always considered and represented in UTC by the serializer.